-A recently published report documents significant access to justice barriers for people who are detained and experiencing constitutional rights impacts under the Mental Health Act in BC.
-Through engagement with people most directly impacted, data analysis, and legal research, Upstream Barriers, Downstream Crisis: Denial of Justice under BC's Mental Health Act shows how BC has reached an access to justice crisis and what we can do about it.
+New Report Published on Access to Justice and the BC Mental Health Act analysis, and legal research, Upstream Barriers, Downstream Crisis: Denial of Justice under BC's Mental Health Act shows how BC has reached an access to justice crisis and what we can do about it.
 The action areas identified include addressing disparities in legal aid compensation rates for lawyers, creating a government-funded service designed to fulfill constitutional rights to legal advice upon detention, and eliminating legislative and policy barriers to hearings.
 Read the full report and interactive summaries of the publication's main points on the Health Justice website.
 [Quickscribe plans to leverage the Supplemental Notes feature to make references to this Report adjacent to relevant sections of the Act.]